LibrariesHacked/openlibrary-search/README.md

 python openlibrary-data-process.py
 ```

-Because the download files are so huge and are only going to grow, editions is now 45gb+, you can use this file to split the data into smaller files to load sequentially.
+Because the download files are so huge and are only going to grow, editions is now 45gb+, you can use the `openlibrary-data-chunk-process.py` alternative file to split the data into smaller files to load sequentially.
 You can change the number of lines in each chuck here.
 I recommend 1-3 million.

 Once the files are split you should delete the 3 .txt files in the uncompressed folder because you will need around 230 Gb of freespace to load all 3 files into the database without encountering lack of space errors.